MariuszDW/BuyBuy/README.md

 The app:

-* contains no ads,
+* does not contain ads,
-* requires no subscription,
+* does not require a subscription,
 * supports both light and dark mode,
 * works in two modes: Device (lists are stored locally) and iCloud (lists are synced across all devices signed in to the same Apple ID),
 * lets you invite other users to collaborate on selected shopping lists,